2017-fall-os/shell-eseymour/shell/README.md

 make
 ```

-There is no separate debug and release versions in this shell
+There are no separate debug and release versions for this shell

 ## Usage

-To run the shell
+To run the shell:

 ```
 sh$ ./sesh
 $
 ```

-To run commands, it also searches the PATH
+To run commands, searching the PATH:

 ```
 $ /bin/ls